swyxio/sw-yx.github.io/_posts/2017-01-18-Learning-Redux-Unintentional-Mutations.md

 layout: post
 title: Learning Redux - Unintentional Mutations
 date: 2017-01-18
-categories: react freecodecamp redux
+tags: react freecodecamp redux
-tags: happy
+feelings: happy
 ---

 [React-redux links](https://github.com/markerikson/react-redux-links) is going to prove handy if I go down this path.
 But at this point I am convinced that I need to spend a couple days each on Angular 2 and Ruby On Rails just to satisfy myself that I am going down a path that I like.
 Redux is already beginning to annoy me with its magic.